Skip to main contentIntegration Learning Hub

 NarrationThe co-authoring feature enables you to test the product in the developer portal too.
 With the portal URL, we can check that our API Product is available.
 With the co-authoring feature, you have a unified authoring experience across multiple Cloud Pak for Integration capabilities.
 It is important to note that the API product will exist in the developer portal only while the corresponding API in App Connect Designer is still running.
 When you stop the API in App Connect Designer, the API product is automatically removed from the portal.
 The purpose of this is to simplify the unit testing while developing the flow.

 Action 5.2.1Open the Catalog settings tab (1).
 Click Portal (2).
-Copy the Portal URL (3).
-Open a new browser tab and access the portal URL.
+Click Create button (3).

 Script4 5 1